Armored Heart: L'Odeur de l'Amour

 Seeker held out her hand.
 “Let me borrow your wand, please.”
 Lanri’s hand went to her holster, and rested on the weapon.
 She hesitated for just the briefest of moments, then handed it to Seeker, who examined it.
 “Thank you, Lanri,” she quietly said, then aimed the wand at the magical script.
 “Leudach Lasag.”
 The wand heard the command, and obeyed, shooting a white flame at the cave’s roof, which the text seemed to absorb as a dried out sponge does water

-Seeker handed Lanri the wand back, and after a few seconds, the entire text began to glow an ever so faint white.
+Seeker handed Lanri the wand back, and after a few seconds, the entire text began to glow an ever-so-faint white.
 “Woah…” Lanri said, staring at the spreading light as she holstered her wand.
 “How does that work?”

-“Divine magic acts rather differently than arcane magic,” Seeker quietly told her.
-“My ragira is Ishi’s, and its will is bound to hers.
-I can’t bend her will to match what’s already there.
+"Divine magic acts rather differently than arcane magic,” Seeker quietly told her.
+“My ragira is Ishara's, and its will is bound to hers.
+I can't bend her will to match what's already there.
 But your dear Faron’s intent when making this wand for you was far less complicated, and far more flexible; It was to keep you safe, and that, I can make work.”

 “What does it do?”
 Lanri asked, quietly.
 She stared up at the ruins, and quietly cursed herself for never letting Faron teach her the magic language.
 At the time, it had seemed entirely useless to learn to understand the spells he cast.
 Now, though?
 She regretted it.

 “It’s a poem, I think.”
 Seeker told her, and began to read the text out loud.
 “Tha diadhachd seasmhach.
 Tha bàsmhorachd borb.
 Tha an fheadhainn eile eatarra.”
 There was a brief pause as they followed the corridor to the next verse.
-“It says that the divine is static, the mortal is brief… or maybe cruel?, and the rest is in between,” Seeker offered in lieu of a proper translation.
+“It says that the divine is static, the mortal is brief – or maybe cruel?
+And the rest is in between,” Seeker offered in lieu of a proper translation.

 “Doesn’t sound like much of a poem,” Lanri remarked.